MATH 201

 Prerequisites

 Math 162 or the equivalent.
 This is a strict prerequisite; Math 162 and 201 cannot be taken concurrently.
 Math 164 will help in some parts of the course but is not essential.
 That being said, we highly recommend that students look over some material pertaining to double integrals (Sections 15.1 & 15.2 in Calculus Early Transcendentals by Stewart) before we get to the topic of jointly continuous distributions in class.
-While we will briefly discuss double integrals in class, most students greatly benefit from having some prior exposure to the material.
+While we will briefly discuss double integrals in class, most students greatly benefit from having some prior exposure to this material.

 Exams and Grading